Network Visibility

 By their nature, crypto mining and even Tor will escape most security controls.
 To capture these, you need a multilayer machine learning model of supervised and unsupervised.
 So, if you are on a standard network that blocks Tor, it will stop 70% of the time; the other 30% of the entry and exit nodes are unknown.

-Supervised and unsupervised machine learning gives you the additional visibility to find those unknown / unknowns.
-The unique situations that are lurking on your networks.
+Supervised and unsupervised machine learning give you the additional visibility to find those unknowns—the unique situations lurking on your networks.
 So here we are making an observation, and these models will help you understand whether these are not normal.
 There are different observation triggers.

-First, there are known bad behavior, such as security policy violations and communication to known C&C. Then, we have anomaly conditions, which are observed behavior different from usual.
-And we need to make these alerts meaningful to the business.
+First, there is known bad behavior, such as security policy violations and communication to known C&C. Then, we have anomaly conditions, which are observed behavior different from usual.
+We need to make these alerts meaningful to the business.

 If I.P. addresses 192.168.1.1/24, upload a large amount of data.
 It should say that the PCI server is uploading a large amount of data to a known malicious external network, and these are the remediation options.
 The statement or alert needs to mean something to the business.